 Proceeding to Soda Springs on US 30 finds a summer home built for Brigham Young, 2nd President of the LDS Church.
 Highway 34 (still the Pioneer Historic Byway) proceeds north out of the LDS settlement of Freedom, Wyoming.

 To view the other several settlements we will instead travel the Oregon Trail (US 30) southeast to Montpelier (which Brigham Young renamed for his birth place in Vermont) then turn southwest on US 89 to Paris.
 Charles Rich was the Prominent church leader appointed by Brigham Young to build settlements in this valley, which he accomplished prodigiously, founding seven in 1863-64.
 This called for an appropriate meeting house, the result of fifteen year toil being the magnificent Paris Tabernacle.
 A guided tour of the interior and exterior is a memorable experience.
-While in Paris you should visit Pioneering Adventures where you can experience pioneer living first hand.

 Take the Bear River Heritage Area Road Trip!
 It straddles the Idaho-Utah border where the Great Basin and the Rocky Mountains meet.
 It is home to a strong agricultural economy, history-laced landscape, and abundant natural beauty.
 Retrace the footsteps of early fur traders, Mormon settlers, and generations of the Northwestern Band of the Shoshone Nation.